 Religious Education

 In RE, students are participants and not simply recipients of learning.
 This means that enquiry is at the heart of teaching and learning in order to actively develop curiosity, investigative and questioning skills and an enquiring mind.
-Learning is varied and is made relevant to the lives of our students.
-Current events from the media are used frequently.
+Learning is varied and is made relevant to the lives of our students enabling them to take their place within a diverse multi-religious and multi- secular society.

 Please click on the buttons below for more information about the curriculum for RE.

-GCSE RE is taught from Year 9 where AQA Specification A is delivered.
+GCSE RE is taught in years 10 and 11, where AQA Specification A is delivered.
+The religions Christianity and Islam are studied (paper 1) alongside Themes (A,B,D and E) for paper 2.
 This course provides an opportunity for students to engage with a variety of topical questions around belief, values, meaning, purpose and truth.
+Students learn about different religious beliefs and the importance, significance and relevance of the different practices to believers today.
 Students reflect on and develop their own values, beliefs and attitudes in light of what they have learnt.
 A range of relevant and contemporary themes are studied that promote awareness of modern-world issues and engagement within the classroom.
-Students of all abilities are challenged and inspired, whilst developing valuable skills such as debating and essay writing.
+Students of all abilities are challenged and inspired, whilst developing valuable skills such as debating, evaluating and essay writing.

 Please click on the buttons below for more information about the curriculum for RE.